elmyrockers/Flight-RedbeanPHP-Twig-Demo/README.md

-This stack is ideal for making the move to production due to its simple architecture, making it easy to scale and adapt later as your needs grow.
+This stack is ideal for moving to production due to its simple architecture, which makes it easy to scale and adapt as your needs grow.
+Since Flight, RedBeanPHP, and Twig are separate components, they can be easily replaced later with high-performance libraries or microservices.
+Alternatively, you can gradually transition to more performant languages like Rust, Go, C#, or Java as your application demands increase.